-- MCCR.R.1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text. - MCCR.R.2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas. - MCCR.R.5: Analyze the structure of texts, including how specific sentences, paragraphs, and largerportions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole. - MCCR.R.6: Assess how point of view or purpose shapes the content and style of a text.
+- MCCR.R.1: Read closely to determine what the text says explicitly and to make logical inferencesfrom it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text. - MCCR.R.2: Determine central ideas or themes of a text and analyze their development; summarizethe key supporting details and ideas. - MCCR.R.5: Analyze the structure of texts, including how specific sentences, paragraphs, and largerportions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole. - MCCR.R.6: Assess how point of view or purpose shapes the content and style of a text.

 With the implementation of the Mississippi College-and Career-Readiness Standards (MS CCRS) for English Language Arts, World Languages, Visual Arts, and Early Childhood, an emphasis has been placed on student mastery of the skills and concepts necessary to read complex texts at each grade level, write texts using evidence, and create presentations that demonstrate imagination and effective use of various materials to express ideas.
 MS CCRS also places value on reading both literary and informational texts.
 In support of the MS CCRS, the goal of the Mississippi Reading Fair is to enhance and encourage reading at all grade levels and to allow students to collaborate with their peers.
 As a result of participating in this process, students will experience a deeper enjoyment from reading and develop a lifelong love of reading.
-There are two levels of competition: Level 1 - School and Level 2 - District.
-Only first place winners in each division proceed to the next round of competition.

-READING FAIR CATEGORIES
+READING FAIR CATEGORIES FAMILY